 6. Employment History

 Ask for an applicant’s job history in this section.
-Let them describe the responsibilities and duties they had.
+For each prior position, request the name of their previous employer, their job title, and the responsibilities and duties they had.
 You can also see how long they held specific positions, which can help you assess their likelihood to remain in one position for the long term.

 Leave blank spaces for applicants to list hard and soft skills.
-They can self-assign the proficiency they have in each skill, whether it be Fair, Good, or Fluent.
+They can self-assign the proficiency they have in each skill, whether it be Low, Medium, or High.

 8. References

-Allow applicants to list professional and personal references who can attest to their character and work ethic.
-Create spaces for them to put their references’ contact information and the relationship they have to the reference.
+Allow applicants to list personal and professional references which attest to their character and work ethic.
+Create spaces for them to put their references’ contact information and their relationship to the reference.

 9. Certifying Statement and Signature

-Include a statement that certifies all the information is true to the applicant’s knowledge.
-Create a spot for the applicant to date and sign their name for the application to be considered a valid submission of accurate information.
+Include a statement that certifies all the information is accurate to the applicant’s knowledge.
+Create a spot for the applicant to date and sign their name, allowing you to interpret the application as a valid submission of precise information.

 Frequently Asked Questions

-Create a detailed job description so candidates know whether they should apply.
-Include the following details in your job description:
+Create a detailed job description so candidates know whether to apply.
+Include the following information in your job description:

 - The name of the position